Questions and Answers

 • COMPLICATIONS

-• SAGGING skin after my surgery
+• Sagging skin after my surgery

-• Will they leave me DRAIN?
+• Will they leave me DRAINAGE?

-• COVID and Bariatric Surgery
+• COVID and bariatric surgery

 • How much WEIGHT will I lose after my surgery?